geektrust/coding-problem-artefacts/NodeJS/README.md

 We execute NodeJS projects using Yarn/NPM execution environment.
-For Standalsone Javascript we use Node execution environment.
+For Standalone Javascript we use Node execution environment.

 In all cases your main file should be named as `geektrust.js`.